Kabir Sehgal

-Kabir Sehgal is an American author, composer, producer, navy officer, military veteran, investment banker, and financial executive.
-He is the New York Times and Wall Street Journal bestselling author of twelve books.
-He has also won five Grammy Awards and three Latin Grammy Awards as a record producer.
+Kabir Sehgal is an American author, composer, musician, music and film producer, navy officer, military veteran, investment banker, and financial executive.
+He is the New York Times and Wall Street Journal bestselling author of 22 books.
+He has also won 13 Grammy Awards, 5 Latin Grammy Awards, and multiple Emmy Awards as a record producer, engineer, composer, or arranger.
 He was previously a vice president at JPMorgan Chase and worked at First Data Corporation.

 Education

 Sehgal was born in Atlanta, Georgia and attended The Lovett School.
 He attended Dartmouth College and was a staff columnist for the university newspaper The Dartmouth, bassist for the university jazz band, and a member of Sigma Alpha Epsilon.

 He completed his postgraduate degree with distinction from the London School of Economics as a Reynolds Scholar.

 Career

 Kabir Sehgal is the Founder & CEO of Tiger Turn Productions, a multimedia production firm specializing in music, film, and multi-media projects.

 He worked in corporate strategy at First Data Corporation, a global payments firm, which completed the largest initial public offering on the New York Stock Exchange in 2015.
 Previously, Sehgal was a vice president at J.P.
 Morgan in the emerging markets equities group, where he helped place the Alibaba initial public offering, the largest in history.
 He began his career by starting an online education company in India with a friend, but it failed.